 - have knowledge of the ways in which various different types of language data are gathered, analysed, used and assessed for their reliability and validity, including data on language use, language acquisition, language learning and introspective data, gathered in spontaneous, semi-structured and/or structured contexts.

-The programme supervisor of Linguistics is Olaf Koenenman, e-mail: email@example.com .
+The programme supervisor of Linguistics is Olaf Koeneman, e-mail: firstname.lastname@example.org .

 Each specialization has its own coordinator: